This post contains outdated info. Click here for the latest US betting news.

 Senator McGarvey said last month that sports betting “is not a panacea.
 It’s not going to cure all of Kentucky’s financial woes.
 But it is a way to get some money coming to already depleted coffers.”
 More recently, Senator Thayer told attendees of the symposium that he doesn’t believe sports betting revenue would match the revenue generated by slot machines, but may match other revenue generated by casinos.

-Senator McGarvey also told Legal Sports Report last month that they do have plans to include online and mobile sports betting in Kentucky.
+Senator McGarvey stated last month that they do have plans to include online and mobile sports betting in Kentucky.
 Additional details are still lacking at the moment, but lawmakers are said to believe they can legalize sports betting without having to go through the complicated process of amending the state’s constitution.
 All that’s needed is legislative action.